 The origins of Santa

-This European tradition was taken to the USA at the beginning of the 17th century by European emigrants.
+This tradition was taken to the USA at the beginning of the 17th century by European emigrants.
 The Dutch for Saint Nicolas is “SinterKlaas” and it’s commonly thought that Santa Claus is derived from this.

 If you’re brushing up on your Luxembourgish you can sing the Léiwe Kleeschen, Gudde Kleeschen song in the hopes that you'll wake up to lots of sweets and toys on 6 December.